pscheid1/tssgDbProject/tests/GebAndSpock/readme.md

 ## Description

-This is an example of incorporating Geb into a Gradle build.
+This incorporates Geb into a Gradle build.
 It shows the use of Spock and JUnit 4 tests.

-The build is setup to work with Firefox, Chrome and PhantomJS.
+The build is setup to work with Firefox and Chrome.
 Have a look at the `build.gradle` and the `src/test/resources/GebConfig.groovy` files.

 ## Usage